rstacruz/cheatsheets/LaTeX2e.md

 ## Conclusion

 This cheat sheet provides a quick reference for LaTeX commands and syntax.
-For more detailed information, consult the official LaTeX documentation or visit the [LaTeX Documentation](https://www.latex-project.org/help/documentation/) on devinhints.io.
+For more detailed information, consult the official LaTeX documentation or visit the [LaTeX Documentation](https://www.latex-project.org/help/documentation/).